THE GIST

 - Deep Analysis queries run many times across engines until the results are consistent.
 These feed your insights and Opportunities, and the number you can run depends on your plan.

-- Basic Tracking gives you wider, lighter measurement for breadth.
+- Quick Scans give you wider, lighter measurement for breadth.
 Promote a query to Deep Analysis whenever it earns the attention.

 You can also add your own prompts with a short description, and re-generate queries within a single topic or across your whole profile.